 Anti-Semitism is an abject fear or hatred of the Jewish people.
 It has become one of the most enduring and malicious forms of racism in human history.
 Anti-Semitism includes, but is not limited to, racial stereotyping, anti-Jewish discrimination and the acceptance or spread of conspiracy theories involving Jewish people.

+Anti-Semitism also incorporates different ideas, tropes and theories to justify its underlying prejudice.
 The only common attribute of anti-Semitism through the ages is the marginalisation or targeting of Jews driven by fear or hatred.

 At different times in history, the Greeks and Romans targeted Jews not for their religious beliefs but for their alleged unwillingness to adapt or assimilate.
 Some rulers, like Rome’s Emperor Tiberius, attempted to force assimilation by ordering the conscription of young Jewish men into the legions of Rome.

 Later Roman rulers permitted and sometimes even encouraged Jewish cultural and religious practices.
 The rise of Constantine, Rome’s first Christian emperor, put an end to this tolerance and gave rise to a more pungent form of anti-Jewish prejudice.
 From that point, anti-Semitism was fuelled not just by cultural factors but by religious divisions and tensions.